MD Program Frequently Asked Questions

 We will continue to take the highest of each subsection across MCAT exams.

-What factors does the Committee on Admissions consider
+What factors does the Committee on Admissions consider?

 The complete file is reviewed and the Committee on Admissions is interested in the academic achievement, personal attributes and experiences of each applicant.
-All applicants to the M.D. program regardless of path (Regular MD or International MD), must have an undergraduate degree from a US or Canadian institution before matriculation.
+All applicants to the M.D. program regardless of path (Regular MD or International MD), must have an undergraduate degree from a U.S. or Canadian institution before matriculation.
 We particularly focus on GPA, MCATs, graduate coursework (if over 12 credits), letters of recommendation, essays, medically-related experiences, research, extracurricular activities, life experiences and challenges, work experience, community service, clinical public health experiences, and leadership experiences.

 Do you accept out-of-state or out-of-area applicants?